A German Lady, a new publication by Jochen Voigt

 The spectacular life work of the first female professional photographer in Europe has come to a clear shape in this carefully researched book that is equipped with hundreds of excellent pictures.
 The author has managed to present not only the photographic achievements of Bertha Wehnert-Beckmann in the best way, but at the same time, to illuminate the circumstances under which it was created.
 He uncovers the significant

-New Book2role Wehnert-Beckmann has played not only in Germany, but in American photographic history as well.
+role Wehnert-Beckmann has played not only in Germany, but in American photographic history as well.

 Therefore, the book can be described as "an exciting cultural history of photography in the 19th Century" - photo historian Ulrich Pohlmann, Munich.